 - Smaller screen size

 - Small number of ports for peripherals which generally requires buying a docking station.

 - Do you need a proper keyboard?
-Some have proper keybords like laptops whereas others have a keyboard cover which is ok but not as good as a dedicated keyboard.
+Some have proper keyboards like laptops, whereas others have a keyboard cover which is OK but not as good as a dedicated keyboard,

 - You will probably need a docking station if you want to connect other peripherals.

 So what do I use?

 I hope you found the above information useful, here is my personal device configuration.